-The IV estimates imply large causal effects of increasing import intensity from labor-abundant countries on domestic skill intensity for those firms importing from both sets of countries.
-According to Table 2, these firms account for the bulk of importers from labor-abundant countries and all of the within-firm changes in skill intensity for importers.
-For firms importing from both sets of countries, the mean of skill intensity changed by around 0.081 log points between 1996 and 2007 (from -0.296 to -0.215, see Table 1).
-We use the point estimate for the effect of importing from labor-abundant countries from Table 6, column 6 together with the fact that for these firms average imports/sales from labor-abundant countries increased from 0.053 to 0.07 from 1996 to 2007.
-The predicted increase in domestic skill intensity is then given by 5.51(0.07-0.053)=0.093 log points.
-This number happens to coincide exactly with the actual employmentweighted within-firm change in skill intensity for importers from both sets of countries (see Table 2).
-By contrast, imports/sales from skill-abundant countries stayed roughly constant at around 0.14, so the predicted change in skill intensity due to offshoring to skill-abundant countries is zero.
-Thus, reduced-offshoring costs to labor-abundant countries can explain all of the observed within-firm increase in the skill intensity of importers.
-Of course, the within-firm estimation strategy does not allow us to assess the role of importing in reallocation towards more laborintensive firms, which according to Table 2 has mitigated the aggregate change in domestic skill intensity compared to the large within-firm increase.
+The IV estimates imply large causal effects of increasing import intensity from labor-abundant countries on domestic skill intensity for compliers.
+According to Table 2, firms importing from both sets of locations account for the bulk of importers from labor-abundant countries and all of the within-firm changes in skill intensity for importers.
+For firms importing from both sets of countries, the mean of skill intensity changed by around 8.1 log points between 1996 and 2007 (from -0.296 to -0.215, see Table 1).
+We use the point estimate for the effect of importing from labor-abundant countries from Table 6, column 6 together with the fact that for firms importing from both sets of locations average imports/sales from labor-abundant countries increased from 0.053 to 0.07 from 1996 to 2007.
+The predicted increase in domestic skill intensity for compliers is then given by $5.51^{}(0.07-0.053)^{}100=9.3$ log points.57 By contrast, imports/sales from skill-abundant countries stayed roughly constant at around 0.14, so the predicted change in skill intensity due to offshoring to skill-abundant countries is zero for compliers.
+Thus, reduced offshoring costs to labor-abundant countries can explain all the observed within-firm increase in the skill intensity of compliers.
+Of course, the within-firm estimation strategy does not allow us to assess the role of importing in reallocation towards more labor-intensive firms, which according to Table 2 has mitigated the aggregate change in domestic skill intensity compared to the large within-firm increase.